Vonage/vonage-node-sdk/packages/pricing/v2_TO_v3_MIGRATION_GUIDE.md

 ```

 ### Standalone
 This module is also capable of working as a standalone module.
-The only difference is that you create an `Applications` object and pass the credentials there.
+The only difference is that you create an `Pricing` object and pass the credentials there.

 ```js
 const { pricing } = require('@vonage/pricing');